MKastek/GCP-ACE-exam/exam-notes.md

 - The `SetStorageClass` action changes the storage class of objects within the bucket.
 Setting it to 90 days means that 90 days after the object's creation, it will be moved to Coldline Storage.
 - The Delete action specifies when the object should be deleted.

+### Nealine Storage
+Nearline Storage is a class of Cloud Storage designed for objects that will be accessed at most once every 30 days.

 ### Coldline Storage
 Coldline Storage is a storage class in Google Cloud Storage designed for data that you access less than once a quarter.
 It is priced lower than standard storage classes, making it cost-effective for long-term storage of data that is not accessed frequently.

 ### Cloud Storage
 Cloud Storage is designed to store large amounts of unstructured data in a variety of file formats, which makes it an ideal solution for storing data that will be used in ETL transformations.

+### Shared VPC
+Shared VPC allows projects to share a common VPC network.
+VPNs are used to link VPCs to on premises networks.

+### Cloud Audit Logs
+Google Cloud services write audit logs that record administrative activities and accesses within your Google Cloud resources.
+Audit logs help you answer "who did what, where, and when?"
+Cloud Audit Logs maintain three audit logs:
+- `Admin Activity logs`,
+- `Data Access logs`,
+- `System Event logs`.

+### Target pools in Cloud Load Balancing
+A target pool is a group of backend instances that receive incoming traffic from external passthrough Network Load Balancers.
+All backend instances of a target pool must reside in the same Google Cloud region.
+Target pools use HTTP health checks.

+### BigQuery
+BigQuery is a managed, petabyte scale data warehouse, which uses SQL.

+### gcloud command to describe project
+`gcloud projects describe <PROJECT_ID>`

+### GKE default logs
+Kubernetes Engine collects log data written to standard output `STDOUT` and standard error `STDERR`.

+### Clone persistent disk
+The source and cloned disk must be in the _same zone_ and _region_ and must be of the _same type_.
+The size of the clone must be at least the size of the source disk but does not need to be the same.